Generalized linear models with spatial dependence and a functional covariate: Maximum Composite Likelihood Estimation

-Subject to a few constraints and conditions, a joint distribution corresponding to the set of full conditional distributions specified in the model often exists, but aside from the model with Gaussian conditionals that joint distribution has an intractable form.
-Thus, it is difficult to use maximum likelihood estimation, and Bayesian estimation is similarly hampered.
-Following a common approach in the spatial literature, we propose to use a composite likelihood for estimation.
-The composite likelihood we will make use of corresponds to the original pseudo-likelihood of \cite{B74}.
+This section provides an outline of the estimation method using composite likelihood.
+In our model described in (\ref{model}), we specify full conditional distributions.
+Under assumptions in Theorem 3 of \cite{KC00}, a joint distribution corresponding to the set of full conditional distributions specified in the model exists, but aside from models with Gaussian conditionals, that joint distribution has an intractable form.
+While our assumption of constant dependence (along with the positivity condition), satisfying $\eta_{i,j} = \eta$ for all $i$ and $j$, is sufficient to allow a joint distribution to be identified through the use of the negpotential function of \cite{B74} \citep[cf.][]{KC00}, it is difficult to use maximum likelihood estimation due to an intractable normalizing term.
+Hence, we propose to use composite likelihood for estimation, which is also common in purely spatial applications.